-*This degree completion program is offered through the Keuka College Accelerated Study for Adults Program (ASAP) at the Jefferson Higher Education Center (JHEC) in on Jefferson's campus.
-The Greater Rochester Collaborative Master of Social Work program, a partnership between SUNY Brockport and Nazareth College, also is offered at JHEC.
+*This degree completion program is offered through the Keuka College Accelerated Study for Adults Program (ASAP) at the Jefferson Higher Education Center (JHEC) on Jefferson's campus.
+The Greater Rochester Collaborative also offers a Master of Social Work program, through JHEC.

 Degree requirements for Human Services A.S.